Approximating Fixpoints of Approximated Functions

+Intuitively, an end-component is a strongly connected subset $S'$ of non-final states such that each state has an action giving probability zero of leaving $S'$.

+We now show convergence of regular Mann schemes for simple MDPs.
 We proceed by introducing a class of functions which we will refer to as \like~functions, and proving convergence of a regular Mann scheme for functions in this class.
 Then the result for simple MDPs follows by observing that the corresponding Bellman operators are in the class.

 \begin{definition}[Witness-bounded~functions] A monotone function $u$ over $\Rp^S$ is called a \emph{\witness} if \begin{enumerate} \item for all $v, v' \in \Rp^S$ it holds $|u(v) - u(v')| \leq u(|v-v'|)$;